-Sustainable living is not about going out of your way to do anything new, it’s about giving thought to everything you already do.
-That means realizing that every action you make, from the moment you wake up to the moment you go to sleep, has an after effect.
+Sustainable living is not about doing anything new, it’s about giving thought to everything you already do.
+That means realizing that every action you make, from the moment you wake up to the moment you go to sleep, has an aftereffect.
 Every time you brush your teeth, you may not think about how your toothbrush has an afterlife of 500 years in a landfill.
 Every time you run out of shampoo, you might not realize that container can be recycled just like any plastic drinking bottle.
-Every time you recycle a plastic bag, you might not realize you could be harming the recycling process way more than helping it.
+When you recycle a plastic bag, you might not realize you could harm the recycling process way more than helping it.

 The impact we have on our planet is a double-edged sword and, without the education to use it for the better, we’ll be the one’s getting hurt.

 Most of us already know that you should use reusable water bottles instead of single-use plastic ones, or that we can use tote bags instead of plastic shopping bags.
 There are countless sustainable alternatives to everyday choices that you can make.
 But ultimately, living sustainably is not just knowing eco-friendly alternatives; it’s about asking questions to continue making sustainable choices.